The Truth Behind Why McDonald’s Ice Cream Machines Keep Breaking

 Infamous Ice Cream

 Sixty percent of McDonald’s desserts rely on its ice cream machine.
 Over half of its dessert menu is off the table when the machine is broken.
-And McDonald’s ice cream machines are broken so often that soft serve connoisseurs have created tools like McBroken to avoid drive-thru disappointment.
+McDonald’s ice cream machines are broken so often that fans of the soft serve have created tools like McBroken to track ice cream availability — and avoid drive-thru disappointment.

 Yes, McBroken.